daimo-eth/p256-verifier/README.md

 The secp256r1 elliptic curve, aka P256, is used by high-quality consumer enclaves including Yubikey, Apple's Secure Enclave, the Android Keystore, and WebAuthn.
 P256 verification is especially useful for contract wallets, enabling hardware-based signing keys and smoother UX.

 This implementation was inspired by [Renaud Dubois/Ledger's implementation](https://github.com/rdubois-crypto/FreshCryptoLib) and [blst](https://github.com/supranational/blst).
-Veridise's audit report for this implementation is available [here](./audits/2023-10-veridise.pdf).

 ## Usage